delay/flutter_starter/README.md

 ## **Overview of project**

-**main.dart **— contains provider info for maintaining the state of the app for the theme, language and user.
+**main.dart**— contains provider info for maintaining the state of the app for the theme, language and user.
 It initializes language and theme settings.
 Sets up routing and monitors the user for changes.

-**localizations.dart **— controls the language for the app.
+**localizations.dart**— controls the language for the app.

-**localizations.g.dar**t — this file is generated from our google sheet by the [flutter_sheet_localization](https://github.com/aloisdeniel/flutter_sheet_localization) package (do not manually edit this file).
+**localizations.g.dart** — this file is generated from our google sheet by the [flutter_sheet_localization](https://github.com/aloisdeniel/flutter_sheet_localization) package (do not manually edit this file).

 ## **/constants/**

-**app_themes.dart **— contains info related to our light and dark themes.
+**app_themes.dart**— contains info related to our light and dark themes.

 **globals.dart** — contains some global app settings

-**routes.dart **— contains the app routes.
+**routes.dart**— contains the app routes.

 ## /helpers/

-**validator.dart **— contains some validation functions for our form fields.
+**validator.dart**— contains some validation functions for our form fields.

 ## /models/

-**user_model.dart **— contains the model for our user saved in firestore.
+**user_model.dart**— contains the model for our user saved in firestore.

 **menu_option_model.dart** — contains our model for our language options and theme options in settings.